thirukkural2022/obedparla.com/content/posts/2018-06-02-last-dune-thoughts-chapterhouse-journey-reading-dune.md

 ---
-title : "The last of Dune.
-Thoughts on "Chapterhouse" and the journey of reading Dune." author : "Obed Marquez Parlapiano" date : "2018-06-02" categories :
+title : 'The last of Dune.
+Thoughts on "Chapterhouse" and the journey of reading Dune.' author : "Obed Marquez Parlapiano" date : "2018-06-02" categories :